 SEND and Local Offer

 We believe that outstanding first wave teaching is fundamental to achieving this, so we ensure that carefully targeted differentiation is evident in all planning.
 We also believe that targeted withdrawal interventions provide a powerful tool for supporting students and enabling them to access the curriculum.

-The aim of the Leeds Local Offer is to make sure families can easily find what services are available for children and young people with special educational needs (SEN) and disabilities in their local area.
+What is the Leeds Local Offer?The aim of the Leeds Local Offer is to make sure families can easily find what services are available for children and young people with special educational needs (SEN) and disabilities in their local area.

 The Leeds Local Offer will provide accurate, accessible, up to date information about all services from birth to 25, including all education, health and social care services, in one place.
 It will help families find out what help they can access to meet their individual needs.